-As St. Joseph’s Syriac Catholic Church was being demolished, the city stepped in to save its historic church bells.
+As St. Joseph’s Syriac Catholic Cathedral was being demolished, the city stepped in to save its historic church bells.
 The bells, more than 90 years old, will now find a new home.

 While the façade of the building could have been preserved through designation by the Bayonne Historical Preservation Committee, the Archdiocese of Newark declined to do so.
 This paved way for developers to level the area and start from scratch.

 The city began planning to save the bells following outcry over the potential destruction of the bells.
-One of the bells is a former fire bell, and the other was made for the church by the local Slovak community.
+One of the bells is a former fire bell, and the others were made for the church by the local Slovak community.

 The city’s Public Works Director secured the bells prior to demolition.
-The city also preserved the statue of St. Joseph that was outside the church.
+The parish also preserved the statue of St. Joseph that was outside the church.

 A new home